RahulSVasudevan/GPU-Particle-Demo/README.md

 # GPU-Particle-Demo

 This demo explores the functionality of Compute & Geometry shaders.
 The particle properties are updated in the compute shader and the output is copied to the vertex buffer.
 The geometry shader expands the vertex into a quad and also does billboarding.
-The particles follow a spiral path.
+There are 3 emitters whose particles follow a spiral path.

 # Performance